Converting Social Interest into High Intent Website Visitors

 Pete: Yeah, absolutely, yeah, absolutely.
 So if you are offering that value, no matter what ways you go about it, they’re going to work.
 Whereas, if you're not offering that value in the first place, if you're putting paid activity behind that or you're engaging with influencers, people aren't going to follow you if you're not relevant to what they're after.

-Lilah: OK, so make sure you're adding value and you're sharing something relevant to the audience.
-And then you mentioned kind of @ mentioning.
+Lilah: OK, so make sure you’re adding value and you’re sharing something relevant to the audience and then you mentioned kind of @ mentioning.
 Do hashtags work?

-Pete: Yeah, you're absolutely right in saying that it's like a flywheel and picking up momentum.
-But, the best way to engage with your audience, or one of the best ways, is usually through educating and solving problems that they have.
-So, that could either be issues that they're currently looking to solve or perhaps ones that they're not even aware of yet.
-And, that could be as simple as sharing a link to your latest educational blog or ‘how to’ video, or, converting one of those into an infographic.
-The chances are that you've all spent a lot of time and investment in your content already.
+Pete: Yeah, you’re absolutely right in saying that it’s like a flywheel and picking up momentum.
+The best way to engage with your audience or one of the best ways, is usually through educating and solving problems that they have.
+So, that could either be issues that they’re currently looking to solve or perhaps ones that they’re not even aware of yet.
+That could be as simple as sharing a link to your latest educational blog or ‘how to’ video, converting one of those into an infographic.
+The chances are that you’ve all spent a lot of time and investment in your content already.
 This is just another avenue to exploit that.
-Again, we mentioned influencers already, these don't need to be paid influencers.
-It could just be a very high-profile influencer on social media, and it could be perhaps sharing someone else's content.
-It might be content or even just a tweet like a stat.
-For example, retweeting that for your audience, you're providing that value again and you're engaging with each member of your audience and commenting on the tweet to raise your own profile.
-It's really important, though — this is perhaps the most important — but to engage with your audience, when they engage with you.
-So, it's making sure that you acknowledge your @s, your comments, your direct mails, where relevant.
-Social media is all about engagement, but that works both ways, regardless of whether it's a prospect or a customer, and making sure that they've got a platform to speak to you as much as you're speaking to them.
+Again, we mentioned influencers already.
+These don’t need to be paid influencers, it could just be a very high-profile influencer on social media and it could be perhaps sharing someone else’s content.
+It might be content or even just a tweet, like a stat for example.

 Pete: Yeah, completely.
-Of course, where it's relevant, but absolutely it's an open platform.
-People use social media in a myriad of ways, not just for liking pictures of puppies.
-There's far more to it than that.
-Most, people will do their research before making a purchase and social media is one avenue to do that.
-If you're not replying to questions and comments, that could be detrimental to those who aren't asking the questions, let alone to those that are.
+Of course, where it’s relevant but absolutely it’s an open platform.
+People use social media in a myriad of ways not just for liking pictures of puppies, there’s far more to it than that.
+Most people will do their research before making a purchase and social media is one avenue to do that.
+If you’re not replying to questions and comments, that could be detrimental to those who aren’t asking the questions let alone to those that are.

-Pete: No, of course — it's important to show your human side.
-I think, probably something I want to touch on a little bit later, but it is important to show your human side and to show that you aren't all robots.
-But, this isn't the B2C space and there's going to be a little bit less excitement on social media than you would see in B2C.
-But, you've also got to remember that while your educational content might not be super exciting compared to B2C, actually when you're at work and you're trying to solve particular problems, that becomes exciting when you see the answer given there.
-And if puppies becomes relevant at some point, then absolutely share that sort of thing because it does make a difference.
+Pete: No, of course — it’s important to show your human side.
+I think, probably something I want to touch on a little bit later, but it is important to show your human side and to show that you aren’t all robots.
+But, this isn’t the B2C space and there’s going to be a little bit less excitement on social media than you would see in B2C.
+But, you’ve also got to remember that while your educational content might not be super exciting compared to B2C, actually when you’re at work and you’re trying to solve particular problems, that becomes exciting when you see the answer given there.
+If puppies become relevant at some point, then absolutely share that sort of thing because it does make a difference.
 It is showing that there are people behind the screens at your business.

 Lilah: OK, and if you do engage with your audience, what's the best way to do that?
 Do you do that on behalf of the business or should you be a representative of the business?
 Should you include a link to your website or to a FAQ?
 Should you even include links in there?
 Or does that de-personalize it?
 What's your view in that regard?